NatNight99/02-first_impression/index.md

 - Storyboard and basic story concept
 - Made as an excercise in concept and storyboard for my drawing lessons with Mr. Korman
-- The story is about a cat family, living their dream life, until the arrival in of a small disorderly kitten
+- The story is about a cat family, living their dream life, until the arrival in form of a small disorderly kitten
 - It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s (live-action or animated)

 - The main cast consists of: